-A different kind of pas de deux thrilled this audience, and opened our eyes to the fact that camels really can do dressage.
+A different kind of pas de deux thrilled this audience, and it opened our eyes to the fact that camels really can do dressage!

 When you envision a dressage pas de deux, you probably picture two talented horse and rider pairs negotiating a beautiful dressage test.
 Traditionally, a pas de deux matches up two well-paired horses so that when they progress through the test, they become almost mirror images of each other.

 Only this program isn't quite what you'd expect.
 Because instead of pairing up two dressage horses, this setup pairs a horse and a... camel?

 Yes, that's right - apparently Bactrian camels do dressage, and they do it quite well, actually.
 This camel demonstrates great responsiveness and shows off some pretty cool moves.
 Take a look at a camel doing dressage!

 Les compartimos este video de un camello haciendo Dressage! increíble!

 Posted by Cavale on Friday, March 21, 2014